ggeorgovassilis/linuxscripts/README.md

 ```

 Convert QR codes back into file.
 Takes all PNG files named part.somenumber.png in the current directory:

 ```sh
 restore-qr.sh outputfile
 ```

 ## reset-pci_device
-Reset a PCI device (like in my case, the Atheros wifi module) when the driver isn't responding and reloads the driver
+Reset a PCI device (like in my case, the Atheros wifi module) when the driver isn't responding and reloads the driver.

 ```sh
 reset-pci-device.sh
 ```